CA4022/CSC1109-Data-Speed-and-Scale/docs/index.md

     > You will need to add the `--cpus` and `--memory` flags to the `docker run` command **every
     > time you start the lab environment.**
     >
-    > For example, to start the base lab environment with 4 CPU cores and 8 GB of RAM, you would
+    > For example, to start the base lab environment with 4 CPU cores and 10 GB of RAM, you would
     > modify the command like this:
     >
     > ```sh
-    > docker run --cpus="4.0" --memory="8g" --privileged --hostname csc1109-base -it ghcr.io/ca4022/csc1109-base:latest
+    > docker run --cpus="4.0" --memory="10g" --privileged --hostname csc1109-base -it ghcr.io/ca4022/csc1109-base:latest
     > ```
     >
-    > We recommend allocating **at least 4 CPUs and 8GB of memory** for the labs.
+    > We recommend allocating **at least 4 CPUs and 10GB of memory** for the labs (if possible).
     >
     > > TIP: For a more graphical experience similar to Windows and macOS, you can install **Docker
     > > Desktop for Linux**.
 It provides a settings panel to manage default resource allocations for